Ride (2012 film): Controversy

 Controversy arose shortly after the release of the film due to its glamorization of prostitution, violence, affairs, and its featuring of religious symbols.
 The scene in which Del Rey holds a gun to her head and declares she is tired of feeling "fucking crazy" gained controversy due to the feature of Del Rey wearing a Native American headdress before holding a gun suggestively to her temple.
 Though criticized by some, the scene spawned one of her most famous quotes, and stills from it are prominent within modern-day pop culture, appearing on a variety of merchandise.
 Molly Lambert of Grantland dismissed Del Rey's use of the headdress, stating how "maybe it’s supposed to be a comment on the rampant fetishization of native imagery by bikers here... but [she] can't support it".

-The film has been dubbed by some as "romanticizing" or "fetishizing" its topics, particularly its protagonist's relationship with "her men".
-Lambert of Grantland claimed the film was "peddling a fantasy of tender degradation and commercialized self-objectification as [a] road to freedom from personal demons" stating this 'fantasty' was "dark and strange".
+The film has been dubbed by some as "romanticizing" or "fetishizing" its topics, particularly its protagonist's relationship with "her men."
+Lambert of Grantland claimed the film was "peddling a fantasy of tender degradation and commercialized self-objectification as [a] road to freedom from personal demons" stating this 'fantasy' was "dark and strange."

+Similarly, Sonic Youth musician Kim Gordon lambasted the video in her book Girl in a Band:

+"Today we have someone like Lana Del Rey, who doesn’t even know what feminism is, who believes women can do whatever they want, which, in her world, tilts toward self-destruction, whether it’s sleeping with gross old men or getting gang raped by bikers.
+Equal pay and equal rights would be nice.
+Naturally, it’s just a persona.
+If she really truly believes it’s beautiful when young musicians go out on a hot flame of drugs and depression, why doesn’t she just off herself?”

 In a more positive review, Jenn Pelly of Pitchfork praised the film as "a ten-minute (Walt Whitman) tribute to discovering true liberation on the open road".